danhendersonede/daniel.hendersonede.com/src/content/articles/sorry-its-a-little-empty-here.md

 date: 2023-09-25
 ---

-Well here we are, the classic first article article!
+Well here we are, the classic first post!

 If you are reading this in 2023, sorry there's not much else on my site right now.
 There's a lot to say, but so far, not enough time to write it down.